Obtaining information under the Government Information (Public Access) Act 2009

-If you formally applied for information and you are not happy with the internal review decision or do not want one, you can ask for a review by the Office of the Information Commissioner.
-You will have eight weeks to ask for this review.
+If you formally applied for information and don't agree with the internal review decision or do not want one, you can ask for a review by the Information Commissioner.
+You will have 40 working days to ask for this review.

 Other people who are affected by a decision they are not happy with must first apply for an internal review before applying to the Information Commissioner.
 This includes third parties consulted as part of processing and making a decision in respect of an access application.

 There is no cost involved in seeking a review by the Information Commissioner and no time limit imposed on the Information Commissioner for completing a review.

-The Information Commissioner can make recommendations to OEH about the decision, including that OEH reconsider its decision and make a new one (even if an internal review decision has been made).
+The Information Commissioner can make recommendations to us about the decision, including that we reconsider the decision and make a new one (even if an internal review decision has been made).

 If you don't agree with the Information Commissioner's or the internal reviewer's decisions or you do not want any of these reviews, you can apply to the Administrative and Equal Opportunity Division of the NSW Civil and Administrative Tribunal for a review.

 If you have already had a review by the Information Commissioner, you will have 20 working days from when the Information Commissioner advises of the completion of the review to apply to the Tribunal.

 We have to justify our decision to the Tribunal.
-However, a third party i.e. someone who has not applied for the information but is affected by our decision to release information, who seeks a review, will have the burden of showing that there is an overriding public interest against disclosure of information.
+However, a third party (that is, someone who has not applied for the information but is affected by our decision to release information) who seeks a review will have the burden of showing that there is an overriding public interest against disclosure of information.